 D. Build up to your first working weight over another 1-2 sets for 4-6 reps.

 Organising Your Week

-However, we encourage you to target other areas of rugby fitness on days you are not completing the rugby strength programme.
-For example, you could complete a rugby mobility workout or rugby skills session on your off-days from the programme.
+However, we encourage you to target other areas of rugby fitness on days you are not completing the rugby strength program.
+For example, you could complete a rugby mobility workout or rugby skills session on your off days from the program.

-Below is an example of a weekly training schedule using Rugby Strength Workout Plan:
+Below is an example of a weekly training schedule using the Rugby Strength Workout Plan:

 Below is an example of a weekly training schedule using Rugby Strength Workout Plan along with other training:

 If you’re looking to boost your conditioning and overall training load for rugby, then Metabolic Conditioning circuits are a very useful tool.
 These workouts help develop muscular endurance whilst targeting your energy systems – meaning you’ll be finishing sessions off stronger than ever before.